nourshinnawi/CS-3560-Assignment-2/README.md

 # CS-3560-Assignment-2
+MiniTwitter:
-MiniTwitter - Has some errors and is missing comments Not completely done yet
+- Has some errors and is missing comments
+- Not completely done yet